-The purpose of designated ELD lessons is to prepare ELs for success in English instruction, including ELA.
-Students will be grouped according to proficiency levels in English (See the EL section below for classification criteria); skills in all four strands of language - listening, speaking, reading and writing - will be methodically developed.
-During this designated ELD time, EL students will benefit from a focused approach on language development that build academic language, including the vocabulary and structure that provide fluency or language practice and encourage students towards appropriately rigorous language outputs.
-The National Geographic Hampton-Brown Inside: Language, Literacy and Content will serve as the primary source material for MCMS' designated ELD.
-The Inside curriculum's overlapping levels make it possible to meet students at their appropriate ability and proficiency levels and rapidly move ahead.
-The curriculum and instruction, driven by the CCSS, provides multiple points of entry for correct placement and is designed to return students to grade-level instruction within two years.
+language outputs.
+The National Geographic Hampton-Brown Inside: Language, Literacy and Content will serve as the primary source material for Mayacamas' designated ELD.
+The Inside curriculum's overlapping levels make it possible to meet students at their appropriate ability and proficiency levels and support them to rapidly move ahead.
+The curriculum and instruction, driven by the CCSS, provide multiple points of entry for correct placement and are designed to bring students to grade-level instruction within two years.
 Achieve 3000 and Duolingo will be used as supplemental curriculum as needed.